fcorowe/franciscorowe.github.io/content/post/introducing_cmi/index.md

 title: Introducing the R Package CIM
 ---

-This site introduces our recently published R package, CIM, to measure the impacts of migration on local population structures.
+This post introduces our recently published R package, CIM, to measure the impacts of migration on local population structures.
 We developed the methodology in this [paper](https://doi.org/10.1080/00324728.2017.1416155) in 2018.
 This paper is one of the 10 top ten most viewed articles in [Population Studies](https://www.tandfonline.com/action/showMostReadArticles?journalCode=rpst20)

 ## Installing
   ```